fac28/trainspotting-api/README.md

 HTML, CSS, JavaScript

-Access the TfL API proxy we built [here](https://tfl-irbcjbnqca-og.a.run.app/docs) (Finsbury Park Station is used as the default here) using [FastAPI](https://github.com/tiangolo/fastapi), Docker and Google Cloud platform
+Access the [TfL API proxy we built](https://tfl-irbcjbnqca-og.a.run.app/docs) (Finsbury Park Station is used as the default here) using [FastAPI](https://github.com/tiangolo/fastapi), Docker and Google Cloud platform

 ## Acknowledgements